travelingcircusofurbanism/website/posts/taipei/taipeiephemera/en.md

 # Dialogue through Collective Mapping

-The map we made was /// by ///. we used 8 big pieces of paper and taped together.
+The map we made was 2.5 meters by 2.4 meters. we used eight A0 papers and taped together.
 Around 20 participants including artists, designers and some random locals who were walking by and decided to join us when we called them in.

 We asked them two questions - what makes Taipei Taipei?
 Where (or what element) fo you feel at home in Taipei?
 They took worksheets and answer these questions.